 Welcome the Tactical Project Manager resources section.
 Here you find resources and products that help you improve your project management skills.
 You also find digital downloads like project templates and checklists.

 Project Templates Pack

 The complete set of documents I’ve used in my projects — and all my projects were completed in time and budget.
 Readers found these templates to be real lifesavers!

 This is the Excel solution I use for estimating and tracking cost in my projects (IT projects in the 1-2 million $ range).
-It is also included in our template bundle.
+It is also included in our Project Template Pack.
 Use the sheet to estimate labor cost, travel cost, material expenses and CapEx in a simple and transparent way.

 Jessica, a project manager, recently write this about the sheet: “I planned out the budget for a very large project in about an hour.
 Normally this would have taken me all day”.
 This is the best proof that you are getting a great tool that will save you time.
 Note: You need to be familiar with Excel to use the sheet, in particular with formulas.